The Importance of listening and looking at your brakes

 Listen out for…

-Most of us will have heard the screeching of a car when it tries to brake suddenly – be it our own or someone else’s.
+Most of us will have heard the screeching of a car when it tries to brake suddenly.
 If pressing on your brakes causes a screeching or scratching sound you need to have the brake pads replaced.
 As a rule of thumb a screeching is worn brake pads and a scratching is damage to the rotors.
 The screeching noise is usually followed by the scratching if the brake pads have been left untreated.
 These sounds are very good indicators that you need to have the brakes and possibly the rotors checked and shouldn’t be ignored.

 If you’re unsure of the sights and sounds of worn brakes a good guideline is to have them checked every 25,000 kilometres.
 This is also a good time to have your brake fluid replaced.
-The dangers of ignored brake pads can be serious but if you follow the above guidelines you should have no fears about putting your foot down in future.
+The dangers of ignored brake pads can be serious.
+Follow the above guidelines you should have no fears about putting your foot down in future.